icheung487/Final_Project/README.md

 Image 6.
 Flowchart

 #### Interactive Map
 This project utilizes <b>Leaflet Maps</b> to display Covid information of Top 10 Visited Countries.
 End-users have the ability to click on the map and select from the 3 maps and layers they want to view.
+[Click here to access JS code.](/Interactive_Map/static/js/final_project.js)
 ![Interactive Map](/Images/Interactive_Map.png)
 Image 7.
 Interactive Map Display

 #### Hotel API and Covid Information
 <b>Google API via Nearby Search</b> is also utilized to display Hotel and Covid information of Top 10 Safest Cities in the world.
+[Click here to access code.](/Interactive_Map/Vacation_Search.ipynb)
 ![Hotel and Covid Information](/Images/Hotel_Covid_Info.png) Image 8.
 Hotel and Covid Information